PL-V/plv/_posts/2022-04-02-Emotet-unpacking.md

 ![IDA3](https://pl-v.github.io/plv//assets/Emotet-part1/IDA/3.PNG){: width="700" height="300" }

-VirtualAlloc function is used two times by the same function `sub_1001AFF0`, double click on `sub_1001AFF0` and scroll down we notice that the first function called after VirtualAlloc is `sub_10022C40`, so maybe we've find our unpacking function. to make sure let's open it on Xdbg and figure out.
+VirtualAlloc function is used two times by the same function `sub_1001AFF0`, double click on `sub_1001AFF0` and scroll down notice that the first function called after VirtualAlloc is `sub_10022C40`, so maybe we've found our unpacking function. to make sure let's open it on `Xdbg` and figure out.

+## Unpacking